 You only need to mention offhandedly that you live in Minnesota and an out-of-state stranger’s eyes will grow wide.
 “Doesn’t it get cold there?” they may ask.
 It sure does, but that’s why you make sure that you—and your home—have prepared yourselves adequately and are, year after year, ready to take on some snowdrifts.

 Have you ever considered winterizing your windows?
 It’s all too normal to forget to do so.
 Compared to your roof or your deck, your windows don’t seem like they need that much attention to prepare for winter.
-If a window breaks due to winter-related hazards, sure, the inside of your home might get a little chilly, but that’s nothing compared to the damage that, say, caved-in roofing can cause.
+But, as the experts at Tony’s Lifetime Exteriors, we know that isn’t the case.

-Though in certain circumstances all of this may be the case, winterizing your windows should still be a priority for a number of reasons.
+While in certain areas of the country, your windows would be fine all year without much prep work.
+But in Minnesota, winterizing your windows should still be a priority for a number of reasons.

 Say a window breaks.
 You’re now faced with higher energy bills as your HVAC system strives and strains to keep up with the new draft.
 If the problem is severe enough that there actually is glass broken, you’re now letting snow into your home, opening your furniture up to moisture damage.